graforlock/diffing-implementation/README.md

 #### TODO:

 - Put diff methods to the separate module file (extract)
-- Make algorithm it pluggable for any native DOM patch(er) you compose it with
+- Make algorithm  pluggable for any native DOM patch(er) you compose it with
 - Turn the current patcher in an optional (example) dependency